The Carpet Frogs

 The Carpet Frogs are a Toronto-based rock band.
 They are known for their work performing at private events and touring with Randy Bachman and Burton Cummings and have performed on Canada's Walk of Fame, Juno Awards, Live 8 Canada, SOCAN Awards, and more.

 History

 The Carpet Frogs performed as Burton Cummings' backup band on his 2008 album, Above the Ground.
-In 2016, The Carpet Frogs performed at the Juno Awards ceremony.
+In 2016, the Carpet Frogs performed at the Juno Awards ceremony.
 In 2018, they performed with Cummings at a concert in Windsor.

+In November 2025, Bachman and Cummings announced a reunion tour of the Guess Who to take place in 2026, utilizing some musicians from the Carpet Frogs as the remainder of the lineup.